 - Here we can see the Result in the Designation Column.

 - Now we can see that after dragging we have fetched the designations of the staff according to their salary.
 We have operated this operation same as a recent example, here instead of marks we have considered the salary of employees and instead of Grade we have considered the designation.

-- So we can use this formula for our different purposes academic, personal and sometimes while making rate card of a business model to categorize the things in manners of costly things and the cheap things.
+- So we can use this formula for our different purposes academic, personal, and sometimes while making rate cards of a business model to categorize the things in manners of costly things and cheap things.

-- Here as improvisation, we can make a simulator by using lookup formula, As per the below image we can see we have used the same data and instead of the table now we can put data.
+- Here as improvisation, we can make a simulator by using a lookup formula; As per the below image, we can see we have used the same data, and instead of the table now, we can put data.

 - We can see here in cell no. I4 we have applied the lookup formula, so whenever we put a value in cell no. I3, our lookup formula will look into the data and put the appropriate designation in the cell.

-- For example, here we have taken the value 15 as salary, so the formula will lookup into the table and provide us the designation according to the table, which is Executive.
+- For example, we have taken the value 15 as salary, so the formula will look up into the table and provide us with the designation according to the table, which is Executive.

-- So accordingly we can put any value in the cell, But here is a catch, whenever we put a value which is higher than 100 it will show the designation as CEO, and when we put a value lower than 3, it will show #N/A.
+- So accordingly, we can put any value in the cell, But here is a catch, whenever we put a value that is higher than 100, it will show the designation as CEO, and when we put a value lower than 3, it will show #N/A.

 Things to Remember About Lookup Table in Excel